-Comparables #2 and 3 - These properties are not Comparable with the subject because of their higher quality ranking and higher assessed rental rates.
+Comparables #3 and 4 - These properties are not comparable with the subject because of their higher quality ranking and higher assessed rental rates.
 As well the low current rents, being approximately 1/3 the value of the assessed rental rates, show that these properties are outliers.
 The Board therefore gives these Comparables no weight.

-With these three Comparables removed from the list, the two remaining Comparables have current rents of \$8.50/sf and \$10.50 sf/, having an average of \$9.00/sf, which confirms the City's assessed main floor rent of \$9.00/sf.
+With these three Comparables removed from the list, the two remaining Comparables have current rents of \$8.34/sf and \$8.50 sf/, having an average current rent of \$8.42/sf.
+The site coverage for these two Comparables is 9% and 12%, compared with the subject at 6%.
+It is understandable why a property with so small a site coverage would have a higher assessed value, and this supports the City's assessed main floor rent of \$9.00/sf.